-Note The user must flush the hose system during daily instrument setup and when inserting a new mounting medium bottle.
-This ensures that the needle allows material through and the internal hose system is free of air bubbles.
-During a scheduled, prolonged break in instrument use (more than 5 days), the user must carry out a complete cleaning of the hose system (→ P. 127 - 7.3.3 Cleaning the hose system) to prevent damage to the system.
-The second line of processing is also interrupted during the priming process or during the

-The second line of processing is also interrupted during the priming process or during the cleaning process. slides could dry out on that line.
-For this reason, Leica recommends priming or cleaning only if all racks have been removed from the instrument and with the instrument in sleep mode.
+- The user must flush the hose system during daily instrument setup and when inserting a new mounting medium bottle.
+This ensures that the needle is not blocked and the internal hose system is free of air bubbles. - During a scheduled, prolonged break in instrument use (more than 5 days), the user must carry out a complete cleaning of the hose system (→ P. 123 7.3.3 Cleaning the hose system) to prevent damage to the system. - The processing in the second line is also interrupted during the priming process or during the cleaning process. slides could dry out on that line.
+For this reason, Leica recommends priming or cleaning only if all racks have been removed from the instrument and with the instrument in idle mode.